 ESD scan is an excellent tool to localize and debug IEC 61000-4-2 failures.
-Evaluation of countermeasure that applied to modules is another area of application.
+Evaluation of countermeasures that are applied to modules is another area of application.

 Quality inspection of functionally identical components or modules

-The ESD scan is very effective inspecting which supplier's part has the least likelihood of causing ESD failures among multiple suppliers for functionally identical components.
+The ESD scan is very effective for inspecting which supplier's part has the highest likelihood of causing ESD failures among multiple suppliers for functionally identical components.

 Qualification of components and modules for system level ESD

-It is more desirable that screening out potentially problematic IC's and modules before they are assembled into complete systems.
-The ESD scan can provide good information to determine minimum ESD immunity level with accumulated database by products.
+It is more desirable to screen out potentially problematic IC's and modules before they are assembled into complete systems.
+The ESD scan can provide good information to determine the minimum ESD immunity level with an accumulated database by products.

-"ANSI/ESD SP 14.5-2015, For electrostatic Discharge Sensitivity Testing - Near-Field Immunity Scanning - Component/Module/PCB Level", that was published on Sept.
-2015, provides good guidelines.
+"ANSI/ESD SP 14.5-2015, For electrostatic Discharge Sensitivity Testing - Near-Field Immunity Scanning - Component/Module/PCB Level" (published Sept.
+2015) provides good guidelines.

 ● TLP (Transmission Line Pulser) as a disturbance source